ProfessorMeows/Random-image-generator/README.md

 3.make sure you set permissions of the files "RIG.sh" to be executable <br />
 4.open terminal to the DIR of the files <br />
 5.run "RIG.sh" in terminal without qoutes <br />
+6.it will ask you what width you want so this works in pixels etc: if i wanted a fuzzy image of 1080p i would enter 1920 as the width and 1080 as the height